pattonsgirl/Spring2022-CEG2350/Labs/Lab01/README.md

 - This lab is worth a total of 26 points
 - The extra credit is also worth 1 point per question
 - This makes the extra credit worth ~11.54%

+## Mac Users Note

+You caught me, no, I have not played much with Macs.
+Command line management of users and groups on Mac OS is doable, but quite messy.
+Therefore, please take note of the following workaround.

+It is easiest to come to campus and use WSL2 on the labs.
+If this is not possible for you for reasons:
+This is a browser based Linux system (written in javascript; it's neat): https://bellard.org/jslinux/vm.html?url=alpine-x86.cfg&mem=192

+Using the terminal provided here, you can create users, play with sudo, etc. By default, only the root user exists.
+In order to recreate the lab scenario, I recommend starting by creating a user that you can think of as yourself (useradd), then switch to that account (su).
+You'll need to make some directories in your user's directory to make things interesting, and the rest should be as expected.

+Starting next week we will roll out access to AWS, which will help put everyone in a uniform environment and avoid conflicts of OS in the future.